 While the FTSE 100 carries greater short-term risk than holding a Cash ISA, its track record shows that it offers the potential for greater returns in the long run.
 Since a large portion of its historic returns have been derived from dividends, focusing your capital on income stocks could be a sound move.
 Furthermore, many large-cap shares have the potential to raise their dividends over the coming years to boost your income return.

 Since the FTSE 100 is an international index that derives the majority of its income from abroad, it offers a significant amount of diversity.
 This could reduce risk and also lead to higher long-term returns as emerging economies look set to produce a relatively high rate of growth.
 As such, switching from a Cash ISA to the 5%+ income returns on offer in the FTSE 100 could be a shrewd move.

 The post Forget the top Cash ISA rate.
-I’d pocket 5%+ from these 2 FTSE 100 dividend stocks appeared first on The Motley Fool UK.
+I’d pocket over 5% from 25+ FTSE 100 stocks appeared first on The Motley Fool UK.